safeledger logo

 Prices may vary based on your specific business activity, visa requirements, and chosen package.

-Business Setup in Ajman Free Zone consistently ranks as the cheapest free zone company in the UAE.
-Its affordability, combined with a quick and straightforward setup process, makes it an ideal choice for budget-conscious startups and freelancers.
+Ajman Free Zone consistently ranks as the cheapest free zone company in the UAE.
+At approximately AED 5,555 for a zero-visa package, it offers one of the lowest entry points in the market.
+Its affordability, combined with a quick and straightforward business setup in Ajman Free Zone, makes it an ideal choice for budget-conscious startups and freelancers.

-• SHAMS (Sharjah Media City): With packages starting from around AED 5,750, SHAMS is a fantastic option for creative, media, and tech entrepreneurs.
+With packages starting from around AED 5,750, SHAMS is a fantastic option for creative, media, and tech entrepreneurs.
 It offers a fully digital setup and a wide range of packages, including a dedicated freelancer license.

-• RAKEZ (Ras Al Khaimah Economic Zone): RAKEZ is a strong contender, with packages starting at approximately AED 6,000.
+RAKEZ is a strong contender, with packages starting at approximately AED 6,000.
 It is well-regarded for its support for a diverse range of sectors, from industrial to trading.
 RAKEZ Business Setup provides scalable infrastructure, from flexi-desks to large warehouses, making it a great long-term option.

 Which is “Cheapest”?
 It Depends on Your Needs